davidpaps/shopping_tracker/README.md

 # Shopping Tracker App

-After finishing my first react app ([_Tic Tac Toe_](https://github.com/davidpaps/tic_tac_toe_with_react)), I decided to experiment further with this amazing JavaScript library.
+After finishing my first react app ([_Tic Tac Toe_](https://github.com/davidpaps/tic_tac_toe)), I decided to experiment further with this amazing JavaScript library.
 This is a program that can be added to any ecommerce website.
-It is a shopping tracker that is present on a website where a user can add items to their basket and modify them.
+It is a shopping tracker that is present on a website where a user can add items to their basket and modify.

 ---